 - Blurred vision

-Despite active research, type 1 diabetes still has no cure.
-Treatment focuses on managing blood sugar levels with insulin, diet and lifestyle to prevent complications.
-Many people can lead active lives with type 1 diabetes once blood sugars are within range.
+Despite ongoing research, type 1 diabetes still has no cure.
+Treatment focuses on managing blood sugar levels through insulin, healthy eating, and lifestyle habits to prevent complications.
+Many people with type 1 diabetes can lead full, active lives once their blood sugars are well controlled.